horsepress/browserSearchShortcuts/README.md

-This adds browser address bar keyword search shortcuts to Chrome, Firefox and Internet Explorer on Windows PCs.
-A bash script for adding shortcuts to Chrome and Firefox on Mac OS X is also included.
+Files to help automate the creation of keyword search shortcuts for Chrome, Firefox and Internet Explorer.

-These are both useful and a pain to edit, replicate and distribute manually, hence this project.
+XML files are used to specify keywords and URLs, and XSLT is used to generate HTML bookmark files, SQLite commands and registry files from this.

 See e.g. http://kb.mozillazine.org/Using_keyword_searches  or http://lifehacker.com/5476033/how-to-set-keyword-bookmarks-in-google-chrome for details.